myitcv/typescript_test/README.md

 Serving the browser version:

 ```
-npm install -g http-server
 http-server -a localhost -p 9001
 ```

-Navigate to http://localhost:9001 and see the served results of `app/browser.ts`
+Navigate to [http://localhost:9001] and see the served results of `app/browser.ts`